RS400 UK & Irish National Championship – Big Thursday and The Craic

 When it came to the overall winner of the 2019 RS400 UK & Irish National Championships Nick Craig and Toby Lewis’ dominant performance left them 20 points ahead of the second place team.

-That team were Robert Espery and Richard McCullough whose performance had also won them the 2019 Irish Nationals.
+That team was Robert Espery and Richard McCullough whose performance had also won them the 2019 Irish Nationals.

 Stephen and Sarah Cockerill took third, winning the tie break with Mike Sims and Jack Holden.